Sophie, Duchess of Edinburgh: Public life

 An avid supporter of charities that deal with learning disabilities, Sophie made a solo trip to Belfast in January 2018 to visit a number of charities that she had supported through her work over the last decade, including Mencap's children's centre.
 She also opened the new dementia-friendly unit of Northern Ireland Hospice, the first of its kind in the UK.
-The Earl and Countess of Wessex visited Sri Lanka in February 2018 to celebrate the 70th Anniversary of Independence, Sri Lanka–United Kingdom relations, the Commonwealth, education and young people.
+Sophie and Edward visited Sri Lanka in February 2018 to celebrate the 70th Anniversary of Independence, Sri Lanka–United Kingdom relations, the Commonwealth, education and young people.
 In October 2018, Edward and Sophie toured the Baltic states.

-In March 2019, the Countess travelled to New York City to attend the 63rd session of the United Nations Commission on the Status of Women (CSW).
+In March 2019, Sophie travelled to New York City to attend the 63rd session of the United Nations Commission on the Status of Women (CSW).
 The annual event brought together more than 9,000 gender equality representatives from around the world.
 The CSW is "the principal global intergovernmental body exclusively dedicated to the promotion of gender equality and the empowerment of women."
-From 29 April to 3 May 2019, the Countess, Vice-Patron of the Queen Elizabeth Diamond Jubilee Trust, visited India in her final overseas tour as vice-patron ahead of the Trust's planned closure in January 2020.
+From 29 April to 3 May 2019, Sophie, Vice-Patron of the Queen Elizabeth Diamond Jubilee Trust, visited India in her final overseas tour as vice-patron ahead of the Trust's planned closure in January 2020.
 Sophie saw the work the charitable foundation has supported to tackle avoidable blindness and heard about programmes successfully launched by Queen's Young Leaders.

-In July 2019, the Earl and Countess visited Forfar on their first official visit to the town since the Queen granted the Earl the additional title Earl of Forfar in March 2019.
-Later in October, Sophie visited Kosovo to meet victims of sexual violence after the Kosovo War and their families.
+In July 2019, Sophie and Edward visited Forfar on their first official visit to the town since the Queen granted the Earl the additional title Earl of Forfar in March 2019.
+Later in October, she visited Kosovo to meet victims of sexual violence after the Kosovo War and their families.
 By the end of 2019, Sophie had completed 236 official engagements.

 In March 2020, Sophie became the first member of the royal family to visit South Sudan.
 During the visit, which was requested by the Foreign and Commonwealth Office, Sophie met victims and survivors of gender-based violence and promoted their rights by meeting the female political leaders in the country.